 Using that $2^{s+1}(s+1)!(2s+1)!!=(2s+2)! $ to show that

-completes the proof of the proposition \ref{lema1refinado2N}.
-Due to the fact that the right hand side of this last expression is not defined when $s=0$ but the left hand side is and is equal to one, we need to point out that when $s=0$, the term $1/(2s-1)!!$ in the final formula should be replaced by $1$. \end{proof}
+the formula for $N(q,m,n)$ of Proposition \ref{lema1refinado2N} follows.
+Due to the fact that the right hand side of this last expression is not defined for $s=0$ but the left hand side is and is equal to one, we need to point out that for $s=0$, the term $1/(2s-1)!!$ in the final formula should be replaced by $1$.

-The proof of Theorem \ref{thepropositionmain} will be done constructively through the following series of lemmas and propositions.